hydephp/develop/docs/creating-content/documentation-pages.md

 'title' => 'API Documentation',
 ```

-> Tip: The header will link to the docs/index page, if it exists.
+>info Tip: The header will link to the docs/index page, if it exists.

 ### Sidebar page order